Light for Painting Miniatures (Tips and Recommendation)

 The 2 lamps I highly-recommend for painting miniatures are:

 These task lamps continue to impress me over time, and provide an affordable way to upgrade your workspace.
 I’ve suggested other cool looking lamps for those with a home office.
-But, for their versatility, these are the two lights I’d recommend you start your search.
+But, for their versatility, these are the three lights I’d recommend you start your search.

 Great quality swing arm lamp that emits a powerful, yet diffuse light that has lasted me more than 5 years without changing the bulb.
 The LED’s are white-balanced for proper color reproduction on miniatures.
 LEDs also do not produce much heat, so you won’t burn up during those long painting sessions in the Summer!